javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 ## keepalive

-The `keepalive` option indicates that the request may outlive the page.
+The `keepalive` option indicates that the request may "outlive" the webpage that initiated it.

-For example, we gather statistics about how the current visitor uses our page (mouse clicks,  page fragments he views), to improve user experience.
+For example, we gather statistics about how the current visitor uses our page (mouse clicks, page fragments he views), to analyze and improve user experience.

-When the visitor leaves our page -- we'd like to save it on our server.
+When the visitor leaves our page -- we'd like to save the data at our server.

-We can use `window.onunload` for that:
+We can use `window.onunload` event for that:

 ```js run
 window.onunload = function() {